 According to UNFPA, only 4% of Zimbabwean girls between the ages of ten and nineteen have a comprehensive understanding of pregnancy.
 The same report found that sexual education in school is rare and that 43% of parents do not talk to their children about sex.

 These statistics are borne out by the stories of many of the women WAP interviewed.
-Sexual health is a taboo subject in Zimbabwe, and interviewees were generally uncomfortable speaking about the topic.
+Sexual topics are taboo subject in Zimbabwe, and interviewees were generally uncomfortable speaking about the topic.
 The vast majority of women who became pregnant as teenagers said that their pregnancies were unintended.
+One post from PlugLust actually made very sense regarding this issue.
+The immaturity and stigma that is coming from the society is one of the major reasons why we as a supposed civilized population continue to make the same mistakes regarding the sexual health of individual, whether they are active or are not.

 A woman named Ruth who lives in Harare’s Hopley suburb told WAP that she married at age 16 after discovering she was pregnant.
 Mudiwa, a young woman living in Epworth, told us: “I left school when I got pregnant… When my father found out, he chased me away saying, ‘I do not want to see you.’
 So, I had to get married.
 I was eighteen.”